 This month begins our four part blog article series, “Timber Framing History.”
-As you contemplate designing and building your timber frame home, you may find yourself seeking a deeper understanding about the origins, geographical adaptation, and traditions of timber framing itself.
+As you contemplate designing and building your custom home, you may find yourself seeking a deeper understanding about the origins, geographical adaptation, and traditions of this ancient craft.
 By knowing a bit more about how timber frame building methods evolved over time, and how today’s machinery and technological advancements have enhanced precision and structural durability, you gain a true appreciation of your home’s connection to ancient history and to tales not yet written.

 You have probably heard or read references to the centuries of tradition behind timber framing.
 These historical touchpoints resonate here at Riverbend every day.
-And while it is true that there are hundreds of years of timber frame history, you may not be aware of just how many centuries it dates back.
-Timber framing building methods are so old in fact, you could refer to them in millenniums rather than centuries.
+And, while it is true that there are hundreds of years of timber frame history, you may not be aware of just how many centuries it dates back.
+Timber framing building methods are so old that you could refer to them in millenniums rather than centuries.

 Timber framing is much older than most people realize.
-As a point of fact, one of the oldest known references to it in the Western World is from Roman architect and author, Vitruvius, writing about the Roman construction technique of opus craticum in his treatise on architecture, De architectura.
+For example, one of the oldest known references to it in the Western World is from Roman architect and author, Vitruvius.
+He wrote about the Roman construction technique of opus craticum in his treatise on architecture, De architectura.
 The House of opus craticum, a half-timbered building in Italy, was buried by the eruption of Mt.
 Vesuvius in 79 AD.
 Ironically, the Roman author was somewhat disparaging of the technique of plastered over wattlework, believing it to be a terrible fire hazard[i].
-Yet, The House of opus craticum survives today, an ancient testament to the durability of timber.
+Yet, the House of opus craticum still survives to this day, an ancient testament to the durability of timber.
 You can see it here.

-While the House of opus craticum is the oldest example of a timber frame building, there are thousands of examples found throughout the world.
+While the House of opus craticum is the oldest example of a timber frame building, thousands of examples stand throughout the world.
 Some, dating back to the 12th century, have survived.
-And, many of these serve as residences and businesses to this very day.
-One example of this is Norway’s Kaupanger Stave Church whose timbers were cut in 1137.
+Additionally, many of these serve as residences and businesses to this very day.
+One example of this is Norway’s Kaupanger Stave Church with its timbers cut in 1137.
 The church has been in continuous use since completion (Kaupanger stavkirke, 2018).

-Other, more (relatively) recent structures, have become global icons.
+Other, more (relatively) recent structures, are global icons of timber framing’s history.
 For example, you may have heard of a Parisian cathedral named Notre-Dame.
 The Notre-Dame de Paris’ timber frame roof, shown below in this illustration by Eugène Viollet-le-Duc (1814-1879), is a lesser-known element of one of the most famous buildings in the world.
 Notre-Dame has served as a cathedral and cultural touchstone for over 850 years (La Cathedrale Historique de la Construction, n.d.)

-Outstanding examples of timber framed structures exist in other parts of modern Europe as well.
+Outstanding examples of timber framed structures also exist in other parts of modern Europe.

 The wide use of timber framing in Japan is another example of the technique’s extraordinary geographical reach.
-Thought to be rooted in Chinese wooden architecture (Fu Hsi-nien, 2002), there is not as much English translated research about timber framing in these parts of Asia as there is for Europe.
-We do know, however, there were massive and unmolested forests in Japan and China and that heavy use of timber framing in both countries dates back thousands of years (Steinhardt, 1999).
+Though it is thought to be rooted in Chinese wooden architecture (Fu Hsi-nien, 2002), there is not as much English translated research about timber framing’s history in this part of Asia as there is for Europe.
+We do know, however, there were massive and unmolested forests in Japan and China.
+Further, heavy use of timber framing in both countries dates back thousands of years (Steinhardt, 1999).
 Like European craftsman, a regional evolution in techniques left Asian timber framing significantly different from that of the West.

 Today, tenons are an essential part of the joinery here at Riverbend.
 You likely already know that we use mortise and tenon techniques in every home we create.
 Please return to our blog in two weeks as we continue our journey through the history of timber framing.